JAY GOLDEN, CO-FOUNDER, STORYTELLER, STORY COACH

 Jay Golden has nearly 20 years of experience as storyteller, story coach and strategist.
-After selling his first business, a binocular rental venue at concerts venues, Jay spent three years working and traveling around the world – from Kathmandu to Cusco to Marrakech – by train, bus and boat.
-It was on the road that he became a storyteller, recounting tales of adventures and lessons to fellow travelers and later in his writings in the SF Bay Guardian.
+After selling his first business, a binocular rental venue at concerts, Jay spent three years traveling the world, from Kathmandu to Cusco to Marrakech.
+It was on the road that he became a storyteller, recounting tales of adventures to friends and in his writings in the SF Bay Guardian.

-Jay’s storytelling skills proved useful when he landed in San Francisco in the mid-90′s, as he helped found Learn2.com, a site that Yahoo! called “The Most Useful on the Internet.”
-He went on to create interactive projects for companies like Levi-Strauss, Phillips Electronics, and Oracle.
-Jay also produced some of the first major-label online music videos (Shockwave.com), and an array of action-driving web animations that were seen by millions (Freerange.com).
+Jay’s storytelling skills proved useful when he landed in San Francisco in the mid-90′s, when he helped found the web’s first fun learning site, Learn2.com – which Yahoo! called “The Most Useful on the Internet.”
+Often pushing the edges of interactive media, Jay also produced some of the first major-label online music videos (Shockwave.com), and an array of Pre-YouTube-era viral web animations that were seen by millions (Freerange.com).

 Though Joel ben Izzy has been telling stories all his life, his professional career began in 1983 after he graduated from Stanford with a self-designed degree in storytelling.
 From there, Joel set off to travel the globe, gathering and telling stories from Tel Aviv to Tokyo and Paris to Petaluma.